lindstall/lab-6/lab-06.md

 ```

 ![](lab-06_files/figure-gfm/unnamed-chunk-14-1.png)<!-- --> 68% of Non
-smokers are alive 76% of smokers are alive This was not what I expected.
+smokers are alive 76% of smokers are alive This was not what I expected,
+as I was expecting more dead smokers.

 ### Exercise 3